P. J. Carlesimo

-Peter John Carlesimo (born May 30, 1949) is an American basketball coach who coached in both the National Basketball Association (NBA) and college basketball for nearly 40 years.
+Peter John Carlesimo (born May 30, 1949) is an American former basketball coach who coached in both the National Basketball Association (NBA) and college basketball for nearly 40 years.
 He is also a television broadcaster and has worked with ESPN, The NBA on TNT, Westwood One, Fox Sports Southwest, Pac-12 Network, The NBA on NBC, and CSN New England.

-Carlesimo served as the head coach of four NBA teams, the interim head coach of another NBA team, and was named the Seton Hall University's "Coach of the Century."
+Carlesimo served as the head coach of four NBA teams, the interim head coach of another NBA team, and was named Seton Hall University's "Coach of the Century".
 He was an assistant coach for the United States men's Olympic basketball team ("The Dream Team") that won the gold medal at the 1992 Summer Olympics.
 He was also an assistant coach for the San Antonio Spurs team that won three championships between 2003 and 2007.

 Early coaching career

 Carlesimo is a 1971 graduate of Fordham University, where he played basketball under coach Digger Phelps.
 He began his coaching career as an assistant at the school after he graduated.
 He received his first head coaching job when he took over New Hampshire College (now Southern New Hampshire University) for one year, beginning in 1975.
 The New Hampshire Penmen ended the 1975–1976 season with a 14–13 record and won the Mayflower Conference championship.
 Carlesimo also had a successful coaching stint at Wagner College of Staten Island, New York, a Division I school, leading the team to one NIT berth in six years as coach from 1976 to 1982.
 In addition, Carlesimo spent time coaching in Puerto Rico during the summers.